tomjoht/documentation-theme-jekyll/doc_conditional_logic.md

 If you've ever used DITA, you probably recognize these attributes, since DITA has mostly the same ones.
 I've found that most single-sourcing projects I work on can be sliced and diced in the ways I need using these conditional attributes.

-If you're not single sourcing and you find it annoying having to specify these attributes in your sidebar, you can rip out the logic from the sidebar.html file; then you wouldn't need these attributes in your configuration file.
+If you're not single sourcing and you find it annoying having to specify these attributes in your sidebar, you can rip out the logic from the sidebar.html, topnav.html file and any other places where conditions.html appears; then you wouldn't need these attributes in your configuration file.

 ## Conditional logic based on config file value